sdrangan/digitalcomm/readme.md

 ## Pre-requisites

-The class assumes graduate probability (stochastic processes) and undergraduate probability.
+The class assumes graduate probability (stochastic processes) and undergraduate signals and systems.
 Familiarity with MATLAB or equivalent language is preferred.

 ## Using github